jina-ai/jina/docs/concepts/jcloud/configuration.md

 ### Customize Flow name

-You can use `name` argument to specify the Flow name in the Flow YAML:
+You can use the `name` argument to specify the Flow name in the Flow YAML:

 ```{code-block} yaml
 ---